Quick Links

 2023 - Present

-Lana is an undergraduate senior student advised by Leonidas Lampropoulos.
+Elan is an undergraduate senior student advised by Leonidas Lampropoulos.
 They are interested broadly in type theory and formal verification.

 Finn Voichick